-The Nursing Department dress code provides a uniform standard for professional appearance.
+The School of Nursing dress code provides a uniform standard for professional appearance.
 Students who fail to meet the dress code standards will be removed from the clinical area and will receive an Unsatisfactory (U) for the clinical day.
 The clinical instructor reserves the right to allow or disapprove a student's appearance.
 Upon entering the clinical area, leaving the clinical area, and during those times designated to wear uniforms, all students will comply with the following guidelines:

-- The uniform for men and women is unisex scrubs.
-The uniform shall be clean, in good condition, and neatly pressed.
-The Nursing Department logo patch is worn on the left sleeve two inches from the top of the sleeve.
-Uniforms may be purchased from any uniform vendor, but it must be the same style, brand, and color as the uniform designated by the Nursing Department.
+- The uniform shall be clean, in good condition, and neatly pressed.
+The School of Nursing logo patch is worn on the left sleeve two inches from the top of the sleeve.
+Uniforms may be purchased from any uniform vendor, but it must be the same style, brand, and color as the uniform designated by the School of Nursing.
 Uniforms should be sized and worn in a manner that assures no skin will be exposed between the top and the pants. - If tee shirts are worn underneath tops, they must be plain, solid white.
 Short-sleeved and long-sleeved tee shirts are acceptable. - A white lab coat with at least two front pockets is mandatory throughout the program.
 The lab coat is the ONLY acceptable cover for the uniform scrubs.
 The ATC patch must be worn on the left sleeve two inches from the top of the sleeve. - White shoes with non-permeable uppers are required.
 Shoes with open toes or open heels are prohibited.
 Shoes and shoelaces are to be kept clean and white at all times.
 Socks/stockings shall be solid white or flesh color and must cover the ankle. - Hair shall be worn off the face and collar while on duty.
 Barrettes, or other devices, worn to maintain the hair off the face and collar shall be the same or similar color of the hair.
 Devices used to keep hair off the face and collar shall be conservative and non-obtrusive.
+Head covering such as those worn in operative services are not allowed in the clinical setting.
+Head coverings for religious purposes must be pre-approved.
 Ponytails must be pinned in place.
 Make-up should be natural looking and hair color must be a natural hair color. - Beards and mustaches on male students shall be neatly trimmed.
 Facial hair must be covered in some specialty areas; otherwise male students shall be clean-shaven. - Fingernails for both men and women must be clean, short, and without polish.
-Artificial nails of any type are strictly prohibited. - Jewelry shall be limited to a wedding band, and/or an engagement ring or as specified by clinical agency policy.
+Artificial nails of any type are strictly prohibited. - Jewelry shall be limited to a wedding band, engagement ring, or as specified by the clinical agency.
 NOTE: The clinical instructor reserves the right to allow or disapprove a student's jewelry.
-(A watch with a second hand is required.)
+A watch with a second hand is required, and the use of a smartwatch of any form is strictly prohibited during clinical.
 All other visible jewelry, earrings, skin art, or body piercings are strictly prohibited.